deploymenttheory/.github/profile/README.md

 **Infrastructure as Code.
 Configuration as Code.
 Everything as Code.**

-Welcome to Deployment Theory – where we build the tools that make infrastructure and configuration management simple, reliable, and scalable.
+Welcome to Deployment Theory - where we build the tools that aim to make infrastructure and configuration management simple, reliable, and scalable.

 ## 🎯 Our Mission